 Banner/Leaderboard, Rectangle, Tower/Skyscraper: These terms refer to standard ad units.
 Banner (728X90), Rectangle (300X250) and Tower (160X600).

-While understanding some of the terminology used in display advertising can be mind-boggling, learning some of these definitions can help you understand the industry and the reports you may receive from your digital marketing company.
+While understanding some of the terminology used in local display advertising can be mind-boggling, learning some of these definitions can help you understand the industry and the reports you may receive from your digital marketing company.
 This way, you will be better prepared for any encounter when a piece of jargon is dropped on you.